Nyalothas/OneDriveTextEdit/README.md

-# OpenInTextFileEditor
+# OneDrive Text Edit

-This extension allows opening of OneDrive text files inside the TextFileEditor
+This extension allows opening of OneDrive text files inside the TextFileEditor.